Public Administration: Multi-Level Governance, 2018-2019

 Introduction and target group

-This minor consists of courses which enable students to analyze complex governance problems in a national and international context.
+This minor targets third year Bachelor level students who have a broad interest in the functioning and improvement of the public sector in all its facets.
+This necessitates attention for the interactions between public and private actors at various levels of governance, and requires an understanding of how research is conducted in public administration.
+At the same time, students should be open to and get acquainted with multiple disciplines in order to be able to benefit from the insights other related academic disciplines offer for a better understanding of the functioning of the public sector.
+As such, this minor program consists of courses that enable students to analyze complex governance problems in a national and international context.
 The public sector is increasingly a multi-level system, with interactions between public and private actors on the national, sub-national (provinces, regions) and international (e.g. EU, OECD, UN, WTO) level and various public, semi-public and private organizations that perform public tasks.
 In this minor students pay attention to decision-making processes in and interactions between and within those levels and organizations.
 The minor addresses a broad range of topics.
 We discuss which organizations the public sector actually consists of and what the relationships are between organizations and levels.
 Contemporary problems and developments are discussed, such as decentralization to municipalities, ‘good’ governance, privatization of public tasks, Europeanization, and the role of international organizations in forging multi-lateral agreements.
-Moreover, the minor enables students to assess and conduct proper social scientific research to critically investigate public administration and to offer solutions current and future challenges of governance.
+Ethical argumentation and normative questions are also discussed.
+Moreover, the minor enables students to assess and conduct proper social scientific research to critically investigate public administration and to offer solutions to current and future challenges of governance.

-- European Union Politics and Policy (level 200)
+• European Union Politics and Policy (level 200), block 2, semester 2

 Working group attendance

-The courses will take place in The Hague
+All classes will take place in The Hague.

 |Introduction to Public Administration||1||I||5||200|